AzitRus, 200 mg 4.2g 3 pcs.

 Contraindications

-In clinical trials, most side effects reported were mild to moderate in severity and reversible after azithromycin withdrawal.
-Potentially serious side effects, such as angioneurotic edema and cholestatic jaundice, were rarely reported.
-Approximately 0.7% of patients (adults and children) in 5-day multiple-dose clinical trials discontinued azithromycin therapy because of the development of treatment-related side effects.
+In clinical trials, most side effects reported were mild to moderate and reversible after discontinuation of azithromycin.
+Potentially serious side effects such as angioedema and cholestatic jaundice have been rarely reported.
+Approximately 0.7% of patients (adults and children) participating in the 5-day multiple-dose clinical trials discontinued azithromycin therapy due to treatment-related side effects.

-In adults who received azithromycin at a dose of 500 mg/day, the rate of discontinuation due to treatment-related side effects after 3 days of treatment was 0.6%.
-In clinical trials involving pediatric patients, when 30 mg/kg was administered either as a single dose of azithromycin or for 3 days, discontinuation of azithromycin associated with the development of treatment-associated side effects was about 1%.
-Most side effects leading to discontinuation were GI-related, including nausea, vomiting, diarrhea, or abdominal pain.
+In adults receiving azithromycin 500 mg/day, the discontinuation rate due to treatment-related side effects was 0.6% after 3 days of treatment.
+In clinical trials in pediatric patients, when 30 mg/kg was administered either as a single dose of azithromycin or for 3 days, discontinuation of azithromycin due to treatment-associated side effects was approximately 1%.
+Most of the side effects that led to withdrawal were related to the gastrointestinal tract, incl. nausea, vomiting, diarrhea, or abdominal pain.

-Because clinical trials are conducted with a different set of conditions, the incidence of adverse reactions observed in these clinical trials may not match that obtained in other clinical trials and observed in clinical practice.
+Because clinical trials are conducted under a different set of conditions, the incidence of adverse reactions observed in these clinical trials may not be the same as those obtained in other clinical trials and observed in clinical practice.

 Adults

-Multidose regimens.
-Overall, the most common treatment-associated adverse reactions in adult patients receiving multiple doses of azithromycin were gastrointestinal effects.
-The most commonly reported adverse reactions were diarrhea/ fluid stools (4-5%), nausea (3%), and abdominal pain (2-3%).
+Multi-dose regimens.
+Overall, the most common treatment-related adverse reactions in adult patients receiving multiple doses of azithromycin were gastrointestinal effects.
+The most commonly reported adverse reactions were diarrhea/loose stools (4–5%), nausea (3%), and abdominal pain (2–3%).

-There were no other treatment-related adverse effects with an incidence greater than 1% in patients receiving multiple doses of azithromycin.
+No other treatment-related adverse events with an incidence greater than 1% were observed in patients receiving multiple doses of azithromycin.

 General: fatigue.